microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/examples/v1.0-beta/Invoke-MgForwardUserMailFolderChildFolderMessage.md

 }

 # A UPN can also be used as -UserId.
-Invoke-MgForwardUserMessage -UserId $userId -MessageId $messageId -BodyParameter $params
+Invoke-MgBetaForwardUserMessage -UserId $userId -MessageId $messageId -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgForwardUserMailFolderChildFolderMessage Cmdlet.
+This example shows how to use the Invoke-MgBetaForwardUserMailFolderChildFolderMessage Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).